Tortilla de patata (Spanish omelette)

 Total Time: 45 minutes

-4 lbs of potatoes, sliced into disks thinly
+4 lbs of potatoes, sliced, peeled and cut into thin disks

 7 organic eggs